DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 ***Milestone.*** Reconsecrating the Forest Fane completes a story milestone.
 When the players claim the *boon of the Huntress*, award each player 5,500 XP.
 # T5.
 A Light in the Dark
 > [!info]+ **Where’s Lucian?**
-> After arresting Father Lucian at the command of Strahd’s emissary, Lady Wachter shackled and imprisoned him in <span class="citation">N4t.
-Cult Headquarters (p.
+> After arresting Father Lucian at the command of Strahd’s emissary, Lady Wachter shackled and imprisoned him in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4tCultHeadquarters">N4t.
+Cult Headquarters</a> (p.
 114)</span>, which is as described in [[Arc H - The Lost Soul#H8.
 The Ritual]].
 (Although Strahd’s emissary would prefer to drink his blood, Lady Wachter has done her best to keep Lucian alive, insisting that she may need to show him in public to “pacify the faithful" and forestall thoughts of revolt.)

 > [!info]+ **The Bats**
 > Strahd sent six **swarms of bats** to Wachterhaus to help his emissary corral Lady Wachter and instill fear into Vallaki’s people.
-Those bats sleep on the ceiling of the warehouse of <span class="citation">N5.
-Arasek Stockyard (p.
+Those bats sleep on the ceiling of the warehouse of <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N5ArasekStockyard">N5.
+Arasek Stockyard</a> (p.
 115)</span> during the day, and fill the skies over Vallaki at night.
 ## T5a.
 Lady Wachter’s Dilemma
 ### Arrival at Wachterhaus
 If the players visit Wachterhaus after completing [[Arc S - A Sword of Sunlight]], they are answered at the door by Haliq, Lady Wachter’s manservant.
-Haliq is joined by a pair of white cats from <span class="citation">N4p.
-Library (p.
+Haliq is joined by a pair of white cats from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4pLibrary">N4p.
+Library</a> (p.
 113)</span>, who he hurriedly attempts to block from escaping through the front door.
-(The cats respond to Haliq and the players as described in <span class="citation">N4p.
-Library (p.
+(The cats respond to Haliq and the players as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4pLibrary">N4p.
+Library</a> (p.
 113)</span>.)

 > [!info]+ **The Cats**
-> Strahd’s emissary has taken up residence in <span class="citation">N4p.
-Library (p.
+> Strahd’s emissary has taken up residence in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4pLibrary">N4p.
+Library</a> (p.
 113)</span>, forcing Lady Wachter to allow her eight cats free reign of Wachterhaus.
 As a result, much of Haliq’s time over the past few days has been dominated by preventing the cats from damaging furniture, escaping the house, or otherwise causing trouble, leaving him several scratches along his face and arms to show for it.

 If he recognizes the players, Haliq is visibly uncomfortable at their presence and insists that Lady Wachter is unavailable.
 If asked the reason for his discomfort, Haliq merely claims that he has been “very busy" aiding Lady Wachter in her duties as Burgomaster, and that he has little time to entertain guests.

 The players can convince Haliq to allow them entry or share what he knows by succeeding on a DC 20 Charisma (Persuasion or Intimidation) check.
 On a failure, Haliq bids them “good day" and attempts to close the door on them.
 On a success, Haliq can share the following information in hushed, fearful tones if asked:

 * Two days after the “silver beacon" lit in the west, “Count von Zarovich" sent an emissary from Castle Ravenloft to “advise" Lady Wachter in her duties.
-That emissary, a vampire spawn, has taken up residence in <span class="citation">N4p.
-Library (p.
-113)</span>, with their coffin placed in <span class="citation">N4q.
-Storage Room (p.
+That emissary, a vampire spawn, has taken up residence in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4pLibrary">N4p.
+Library</a> (p.
+113)</span>, with their coffin placed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4qStorageRoom">N4q.
+Storage Room</a> (p.
 114)</span>.
 (Haliq can share the emissary’s name if asked.)
 * Shortly after the emissary’s arrival, Lady Wachter began issuing strange, severe edicts—including a prohibition on the players’ entry into Vallaki or Wachterhaus.
 Haliq doesn’t know why she’s done so, and Lady Wachter won’t tell him.
 * The night of the emissary’s arrival, Karl, Nikolai, and Stella disappeared from Wachterhaus.
 Lady Wachter won’t tell him where they’ve gone.
 * Haliq has served Lady Wachter for the past seventeen years.
 “In that time," Haliq says mournfully, “I have come to know my lady well.
 Right now, I know that she is greatly distressed—yet she will not even confide in me."

-Once persuaded or intimidated, Haliq can lead the players to Lady Wachter in <span class="citation">N4k.
-Den (p.
+Once persuaded or intimidated, Haliq can lead the players to Lady Wachter in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4kDen">N4k.
+Den</a> (p.
 112)</span>.
 ### Meeting Lady Wachter
-When the players first enter Wachterhaus after completing [[Arc S - A Sword of Sunlight]], Lady Wachter is in <span class="citation">N4k.
-Den (p.
+When the players first enter Wachterhaus after completing [[Arc S - A Sword of Sunlight]], Lady Wachter is in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N4kDen">N4k.
+Den</a> (p.
 112)</span> communing with the goddess Ezra.
 If the players enter this area while Lady Wachter is communing, revise the final sentence of this area’s description to read as follows:

 <div class="description">
 <p>Across from the hearth, curtains have been drawn across this room’s tall, slender windows, plunging it into a quiet, shadowed darkness.
 Thirteen candles flicker in a line across the base of the cold hearth, which is filled not by flames, but a thick cloud of mist.
 The mist flows outward from the hearth, forming a shallow carpet of low, drifting grey that covers the floor around it.</p>